 A gout diagnosis can be scary no matter who you are.
-Dealing with a chronic illness is never easy, and it's difficult to make lifestyle changes that will help.
+After all, dealing with a chronic illness is never easy, and it's difficult to make lifestyle changes that will help.
 When you're in pain, exercising and focusing on losing weight can seem impossible.

-If you're forming your own gout diet and meal plans following a diagnosis, one of the best things you can do is keep your doctor in on the loop.
+If you're forming your own gout diet and meal plans following a diagnosis, one of the best things you can do is keep your doctor in the loop.
 Ask for advice about what you should do and how to chart any changes to your physical feelings.
 Start keeping notes of foods that taste good and make you feel good, along with reminders of what foods had bad effects on your body.